Why do Women Stay in a Bad Relationship?

 “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.”
 Jeremiah 2:13

 Excuse #3: I love him.

 “But I looooove him!”
 If I had a nickel for every time I heard those words!
 Geez!
-I love my dog!
-I love my brother!
-I love my pet hamster!
+I love my dog! and I love my brother! and I love my pet hamster!
 There is a difference in loving and being “in love” and fully committed to the person you KNOW you were meant to marry…for better or worse.